 Michael McVoy is an investment adviser at Raymond James Financial Services in Aspen and the former co-publisher of The Aspen Times.
-In the nonprofit sector, he serves on the Pitkin County Retirement Board, the Roaring Fork Transit Authority Board and leads the Roaring Fork Community Development Corporation.
+In the nonprofit sector, he serves on the Pitkin County Retirement Board and the Roaring Fork Transit Authority Board and leads the Roaring Fork Community Development Corporation.

-Judith Zee Steinberg worked professionally in the international energy sector and serves as a board member at the Aspen Music Festival and School, Aspen Santa Fe Ballet, Jazz Aspen Snowmass, and J Street, in Washington, DC.
-She’s also served on the boards of Aspen Public Radio and the NPR Foundation.
+Judith Zee Steinberg worked professionally in the international energy sector and serves as a board member at the Aspen Music Festival and School, Aspen Santa Fe Ballet, Jazz Aspen Snowmass, and J Street, in Washington, D.C.
+She has also served on the boards of Aspen Public Radio and the NPR Foundation.

 Harry Teague is the founder of and principal designer at Harry Teague Architects.
 His work includes the Benedict Music Tent, the Joan and Irving Harris Concert Hall, the Bucksbaum Campus of the Aspen Music Festival and School, and the Anderson Ranch Art Center.
 He is also on the boards of the Aspen Science Center and Future Generations University.

 JOURNALISM ADVISORY BOARD

 Dave Danforth is the founder and former owner of the Aspen Daily News.
-The paper, with the slogan, “If you don’t want it printed, don’t let it happen,” was founded in 1978.
+The paper, which has the slogan “If you don’t want it printed, don’t let it happen,” was founded in 1978.
 Danforth sold it to local buyers in 2017.
 He also co-founded The Conway Daily Sun, the (Palo Alto) Daily News, the Berkeley Daily Planet and the Santa Monica Daily Press.

 Charles Davis is dean of the Grady College of Journalism and Mass Communication at the University of Georgia and is co-author of “Principles of American Journalism.”
 He also spent 14 years as a faculty member at the Missouri School of Journalism and served as executive director of the National Freedom of Information Coalition.

-Charlie Firestone is the former executive director of the Aspen Institute Communications and Society Program and vice president of the Aspen Institute.
-Firestone was also director of the Communications Law Program at the University of California at Los Angeles and Adjunct Professor of Law at the UCLA Law School, from 1977-90.
+Charlie Firestone is the former executive director of The Aspen Institute’s Communications and Society Program and vice president of The Aspen Institute.
+Firestone was also director of the Communications Law Program at the University of California at Los Angeles and adjunct professor of law at the UCLA Law School from 1977-90.